minimos11/DesktopPrograms/ProgramFiles/README.md

 Then add your programs js file relative in the "index.js" file.

+And also add your programs details to the programinfo list.
+Here is template: `['function name', 'common name', 'icon'],` And replace the placeholders with the following details:
+The programs function name, its call/common name (like taskmgr becomes Task Manager), and icon is optional.

 Then it should be done and you can create a pull request.